LabKey/labkey-ui-components/packages/base/README.md

 a default filter that limits the set of values such that it may not include the key given, e.g., for assay runs that have been replaced)
 * change signature of fileMatchesAcceptedFormat to take a file name instead of a File (since that's all we use)
+* Refactor FileAttachmentForm to accept a list of initial file names to show and initial preview data

 ### version 0.11.1
 *Released*: 31 July 2019